DT500ZINE: – How was L.E.S. N.Y.C. at the time you came there?

 CLAYTON:- Bad end of the working class- a sense of us against the world…

-” If you stop the possible emergence of a Jackson Pollock or a Jimi Hendrix, you’re killing the future.
+If you stop Jackson Pollock’s or Jimi Hendrix’s possible emergence, you’re killing the future.
 They came from the ground up.
 They didn’t come from the top.
 The top doesn’t tend to produce great stuff.
-So to answer your question, it is not me who is killing the American Dream.
+So to answer your question, I am not killing the American Dream.
 It is the take-over by major international corporations.
 I differ from the people in power who say corporations are people.
 Corporations are not people. “

-DT 500 MAG: – Dear Clayton, I´m asking you the last question, at this outstanding moment in many ways.
-The vast, hard-working American Nation had voted at the end of 2016 and against all the odds Mr. Trump will be inaugurated on the 20th of January for good or for bad?
-What is on your mind, Trump vs. future?
+DT 500 MAG: – The vast, hard-working American Nation had voted at the end of 2016 and against all the odds, Mr Trump will be inaugurated on the 20th of January for good or bad?
+What is on your mind, Trump vs the future?

-CLAYTON: – Trump showed how dysfunctional, corrupt, incompetent, lazy, politicians and the media are today and how out of touch they are with the American people.
-And even now, after the election, the politicians and the media still does not understand the pain and suffering that is going on in the States.
-The death of the middle-class and the brutalities of the poor are only two glaring examples.
-After Obama and now Trump, who both represented change and how much hurt, dissatisfaction Americans have towards the system, add in Bernie, and we have to understand these are dangerous times.
+CLAYTON: – Trump showed how dysfunctional, corrupt, incompetent, lazy politicians and the media are today and how out of touch they are with the American people.
+And even now, after the election, the politicians and the media still do not understand the pain and suffering that is going on in the States.
+The death of the middle class and the brutalities of the poor are only two glaring examples.
+After Obama and now Trump, who both represented change and how much hurt and dissatisfaction Americans have towards the system, add in Bernie, and we have to understand these are dangerous times.
 Something negative is bound to happen.
-Especially after people realize Trump is only selling a dream and has no desire to fulfill his promises.
+Especially after people realize Trump is only selling a dream and has no desire to fulfil his promises.
 Hang on, I just hope the ride is not too rough.

-DT 500 MAG: – Thank you Clayton, our highest honor to have your expert meaning on our project.
-Kindly regards from all in the Downtown 500 crew! #Rapture!
+DT 500 MAG: -Thank you, Clayton, for our highest honour to have your expert meaning on our project.
+Kind regards from all in the Downtown 500 crew! #Rapture!

 Clayton clearly notes:

-Still today Clayton is working in his community by supporting the young generation of Downtown Manhattan.
+Still today, Clayton is working in his community by supporting the young generation of Downtown Manhattan.
 This time Clayton does curation for a young band named DAMEHT.
-Mr. Patterson stands for DAMEHT as Andy Warhol did for the Velvet Underground.
-Clayton behaves as an artistic ringleader, his work and experience is the true foundation for this upcoming band to build its brand upon.
-Lou Reed with band members haunted Warhol’s Factory throughout the ’60s, DAMEHT’s Rivington Starchild, Roman Lewis, and Lucas Garzoli all center today on Patterson’s longtime Lower East Side home, The Clayton Gallery & Outlaw Art Museum.
+Mr Patterson stands for DAMEHT as Andy Warhol did for the Velvet Underground.
+Clayton behaves as an artistic ringleader, and his work and experience are the foundation upon which this upcoming band will build its brand.
+Lou Reed, with band members, haunted Warhol’s Factory throughout the ’60s, DAMEHT’s Rivington Starchild, Roman Lewis, and Lucas Garzoli all centre today on Patterson’s longtime Lower East Side home, The Clayton Gallery & Outlaw Art Museum.